JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## StereoSet Tests

 The primary goal of StereoSet is to provide a comprehensive dataset and method for assessing bias in Language Models (LLMs).
 Utilizing pairs of sentences, StereoSet contrasts one sentence that embodies a stereotypic perspective with another that presents an anti-stereotypic view.
-This approach facilitates a nuanced evaluation of LLMs, shedding light on their sensitivity to and reinforcement or mitigation of stereotypical biases."
+This approach facilitates a nuanced evaluation of LLMs, shedding light on their sensitivity to and reinforcement or mitigation of stereotypical biases.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |